 - Improves hydration by providing trace minerals

-- Improves mineral status of the body
+- Improves the mineral status of the body

 - Reduces muscle cramps by improving minerals and hydration